Strategic Delivery · Melbourne · Available Australia-wide

 David Nicolle

-Strategic Delivery Liaison · Melbourne · Available Australia-wide
+Strategic Delivery · Melbourne · Available Australia-wide

 Working with enterprise institutions on behalf of the dev shops they engage.
 Available for Contract Readiness Reviews, Engagement Recovery, and ongoing liaison work where it makes sense for both sides.